mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 For a white child to grow up in a society where being white was definitely a privilege and part of the Majority, no wonder they would’ve seen black people as inferior.
 White people had better education, more job opportunities, and better-paying jobs.
 That was the society they and many generations before them lived in.
 It wasn’t like black people could do anything to easily convince white people that black people were just as worthy of rights and opportunities when the way that white people saw the world was painted with privilege.

 I also wondered what it would have been like being a black member and a white member in the 1950s.
 Black people couldn’t go through the temple or receive the priesthood during that time, which also implied that they couldn’t receive exaltation.
-Of course, it’s easy to look back in retrospect and say that anyone can enjoy the blessings of the priesthood, but how did black members back then keep to the faith?
-It must have been pretty normalized to receive discouraging news like that living in a society where black people were treated poorly anyway.
+Of course, it’s easy to look back in retrospect and say that anyone can enjoy the blessings of the priesthood, but <u>how did black members back then keep to the faith?</u>  It must have been pretty normal to receive discouraging news like that living in a society where black people were treated poorly anyway.

 White members who had hopes for exaltation probably thought black people weren’t dating material.
 What was the point of marrying a black person if the marriage couldn’t last into the eternities?
 Plus, interracial marriages back then were considered taboo in society.
 I had read a few accounts of black people being turned down for receiving their endowments.
 I wondered what that interview would’ve been like.
 “Look at you, you’re black,” I could’ve heard the bishop say.
 Or maybe he would’ve awkwardly tried to hint the obvious but not actually address the reason.

 I also wondered what it would’ve been like being black when segregation was ruled unconstitutional.
 I heard how it was quite an adjustment for white people.
 The society that white people lived in for several generations changed.
 How could these black, inferior creatures be raised to a status equal to the white society?
 They’d pollute the country and take over jobs.

 I realized that—in some ways—I was like a black person in the 1950s.
 The gay community was part of the Minority.
 I had heard many people especially in the religious community say that this world was getting more evil because gay people were perverting people’s morals.
 Maybe that was how white people felt about black people.
-I could’ve gone through the motions of going through the ritual of marriage with a human being who had XY chromosomes, but I knew that I didn’t have to go down that route for it to be detrimental to all involved.
+I could’ve gone through the motions of going through the ritual of marriage with a human being who had XY chromosomes, but I knew that I didn’t have to go down that route to realize how detrimental it would be to all involved.
 And sure, some gay people could do it.
 I was pretty sure that if God commanded marriage between man and man or woman and woman and created them so that they could reproduce with only the same gender, straight people would realize that they couldn’t just change their sexual orientation or their desire for the opposite gender.
 Their sexuality was something they took for granted.
-If straight people were in a situation similar to gay people, some may choose to marry the same gender, some may remain celibate, but most straight people probably would’ve left the Church.
+If straight people were in a situation similar to gay people, some may choose to marry the same gender, some may remain celibate, but most probably would’ve left the Church.
 The pattern would’ve been the same.
 Similarly, it wasn’t like black people could paint themselves white so they could be considered “white.”
-Gay people couldn’t paint themselves straight either.
-Being straight was definitely a privilege.
-I heard straight people wonder why gay people talked so much about sexuality, but talking about dating or marriage or liking someone implied sexuality.
+Gay people couldn’t paint themselves straight either.  <u>Being straight was definitely a privilege.</u>  I heard straight people wonder why gay people talked so much about sexuality, but talking about dating or marriage or liking someone implied sexuality.
 Straight people just took it for granted; it was a privilege that they could talk so openly about it without feeling vulnerable, especially at BYU.
 They probably would’ve made a fuss too if they were told that they had to live like a missionary their entire lives—no dating or marriage or heterosexual acts.

 Maybe so many gay members left the Church because what was the point of keeping the commandments and making covenants if exaltation wasn’t a realistic goal?
 I could understand that feeling of hopelessness.
 I had also heard a lot of stories about gay members feeling marginalized for not being part of the Majority.
 I could also somewhat relate to that looking like an Asian at BYU.
 I wondered if black people in the 1950s had similar questions about the state of their souls in the eternities.
 That probably didn’t discourage them to have families of their own just like people today who weren’t interested in the gospel had families of their own, even if they knew that they’d part at death.
 It seemed like the feelings and the desire of creating a family surpassed the knowledge of the inevitable—the sorrow of separation at death.
 From a mechanical perspective, it was intriguing to think why people would inflict such pain on themselves.
 So what did black people do to keep to the faith when they realized that their skin color and heritage were the reasons they couldn’t receive exaltation?

 "Three years of being less active is a long time,” Gyuna said.
 She and I were walking to a taco restaurant for a late dinner.
 “I think some people try to shove those memories of spiritual experiences from themselves.
 They don’t want to remember.”
 I had told her about Peter and how I felt like things wouldn’t have worked out with him, even if he wasn’t thinking about being in a relationship with someone else.

 “"It's really sad,” I said.
 “I wonder what kept him going on a mission for the whole two years.
 But I think I can understand why so many gay members leave the Church.
-I’ve thought a lot about exaltation.
-I don’t know if I’ll get to be with my family after this life.
-I mean, I guess I don’t talk to them that much.
+I’ve thought a lot about exaltation.  <u>I don’t know if I’ll get to be with my family after this life.</u>  I mean, I guess I don’t talk to them that much.
 Even though my sister lives only 15 minutes away, I don’t see her that often.
 My brother-in-law and his family don’t really talk to me at all, but the idea of being with my family forever sounds desirable."

-"I talked to my Book of Mormon professor about those questions about the state of the soul or what happens when we're judged.
+"I've asked my Book of Mormon professor questions about the state of the soul or what happens when we're judged.
 And my professor gave me some things that we'll be judged for, and I wrote them down.
 God will judge us according to our works, our desires, our obedience to His commandments, our recordkeeping.
 Those are just a few.
-But God knows the desires of your heart.
-I think that’s why receiving personal revelation is so important because it’s specifically for YOU.
-God knows you better than anyone else.”
+But God knows the desires of your heart.  <u>I think that’s why receiving personal revelation is so important because it’s specifically for YOU.
+God knows you better than anyone else.</u>”

 “You know, I did pray a lot before I started downloading dating apps to see if this was the right thing for me.
 I never got a ‘no’ or a bad feeling about it.
 And honestly, I feel like I’ve grown so much from dating guys.
 It’s just confusing when people say that this kind of thing is a sin when I feel the opposite way.
 I’m sure I feel just as happy dating guys as straight people are happy dating those of the opposite gender.”

 Gyuna and I headed back to the library to study.
 We mostly just talked until the library closed at 2am.
 She shared some personal spiritual experiences from the MTC.
 They probably would've sounded like hallucinations to someone who didn't understand or have spiritual experiences.

-One thing I noticed was that people often found that being gay and being religious were complete opposites.
-Being gay was a Minority in the religious community, and being religious was a Minority in the gay community.
-But one thing I learned was that trying to describe a spiritual experience to someone who never had such experiences probably would’ve sounded delusional to that person.
+<u>One thing I noticed was that people often found that being gay and being religious were complete opposites.</u>  Being gay was a Minority in the religious community, and being religious was a Minority in the gay community.  <u>But one thing I learned was that trying to describe a spiritual experience to someone who never had such experiences probably would’ve sounded delusional to that person.
 The same thing applied with trying to describe what it was like being gay to someone who was straight or who didn’t know what romantic feelings were.
 Hearing a voice in your head telling you to do something and calling that the Spirit?
 Or a guy kissing another guy and saying that it felt amazing?
-Of course someone who didn’t understand would call either of those situations delusional.
+Of course someone who didn’t understand would call either of those situations delusional.</u>

 "Don't forget them,” I said when Gyuna finished sharing her spiritual experiences.
 “Always remember those experiences, especially when faith is difficult to hold onto."
 That was one thing that I was pretty good at: remembering.